Dynamical spin correlations in kagome antiferromagnets: comparison of Abrikosov fermion and Schwinger boson approaches beyond mean field: Application to kagome antiferromagnets

 At $d^{z}=0$, the nearest-neighbor kagome antiferromagnetic Heisenberg model is highly frustrated and is widely discussed as a candidate for a QSL ground state.
 The existence and magnitude of a spin gap remain actively debated in the literature.
 Once a finite $d^{z}$ is introduced, the spin-rotation symmetry is reduced from $\mathrm{SU}(2)$ to $\mathrm{U}(1)$.
 Increasing $d^{z}$ then tends to reinforce antiferromagnetic correlations, eventually destabilizing the spin-liquid regime.
 For the $S=1/2$ kagome antiferromagnet, previous numerical studies suggest a quantum phase transition from a magnetically disordered phase to an antiferromagnetically ordered phase at a critical value $d^{z}_{\text{c}}\simeq 0.1$~\cite{Cepas-2008,Messio-Cepas-2010}.

 It is also worth emphasizing that kagome antiferromagnets form a rich materials platform, with many compounds that are close to the ideal kagome geometry and host sizable spin--orbit effects.
 Representative examples include herbertsmithite $\mathrm{ZnCu}_{3}\mathrm{(OH)}_{6}\mathrm{Cl}_{2}$~\cite{ Helton-2007, Han-2012, Fu-2015, Han-2016, Norman-2016, Khuntia-2020}, Zn-barlowite $\mathrm{ZnCu}_{3}\mathrm{(OH)}_{6}\mathrm{FBr}$~\cite{Jeschke-2015,Tustain-2020,Fu-2021,Smaha-2023}, and vesignieite $\mathrm{BaCu}_{3}\mathrm{V}_{2}\mathrm{O}_{8}\mathrm{(OH)}_{2}$~\cite{Okamoto-Yoshida-2009,Boldrin-2018}, among others~\cite{Li-2014,Orain-2017}.
 In addition, the kapellasite family such as Ca-kapellasite provides further realizations of kagome $\mathrm{Cu}^{2+}$ networks~\cite{Ihara-2017,Ihara-2020}.
 While real materials may involve additional ingredients such as further-neighbor exchange, weak interlayer coupling and structural disorder, the nearest-neighbor model Eq.~\eqref{eq:kagome-Hamiltonian} captures the minimal competition between strong frustration and spin-orbit-induced anisotropy, and thus serves as a useful reference point for understanding magnetic instabilities out of the kagome spin-liquid regime.
+More explicitly, this minimal model captures the qualitative trend that a highly frustrated kagome antiferromagnet remains magnetically disordered for sufficiently small $d^{z}$, whereas increasing $d^{z}$ enhances antiferromagnetic correlations and pushes the system toward magnetic instability, in line with previous estimates of an instability scale around $d^{z}_{\mathrm{c}}\sim0.1$.
+It also provides a controlled setting for examining how spin-orbit-induced anisotropy and many-body spinon interactions reshape the low-energy neutron-scattering response.
+Within a given calculation, the ordering wave vector associated with an instability can be inferred from the momentum at which the low-energy response is most strongly enhanced or the gap closes.
+In the present RPA/SBMFT analysis, this instability occurs near the $\mathrm{M}_{\mathrm{e}}$ point, which is equivalent to the $\mathrm{M}$ point modulo a reciprocal lattice vector, and therefore points to an $\mathrm{M}$-channel magnetic tendency.
+However, we do not claim that this minimal Hamiltonian quantitatively determines the full material-specific phase diagram of herbertsmithite.
+In particular, the $\mathrm{M}_{\mathrm{e}}$ instability found here should be distinguished from the possible $q=0$ tendency discussed in the literature for herbertsmithite; the selection between such ordering channels can be affected by further-neighbor exchange, symmetric or off-diagonal anisotropies, interlayer coupling, structural disorder, and higher-order non-local exchange terms generated from microscopic Hubbard- or Anderson-type models.
+Such additional interactions may shift the instability scale, select a different ordering wave vector, or further stabilize the disordered regime, and their inclusion remains an important direction for future material-specific modeling.